Green Party of England and Wales election results: General election 2010

 The 2010 general election was a milestone for the Green Party as party leader Caroline Lucas was elected Britain's first Green MP in Brighton Pavilion with 31.3% of the vote.
 The Green Party fielded 310 candidates, six of whom saved their deposits.
 Green candidates came 4th in Norwich South, Hove, Brighton Kemptown, Cambridge and Lewisham Deptford.
 Overall the Green party received 1.0% of votes in the General election.

 General election 2015

 The Green Party stood in 571 seats across the UK in the 2015 general election.
 They held Brighton Pavilion and came second in Bristol West, Liverpool Riverside, Manchester Gorton and Sheffield Central, with third places in 17 constituencies.

 It was the first time the party garnered more than one million votes in a general election.
 Deposits were saved in 123 constituencies, where the Green candidate collected at least 5% of the votes cast.

 General election 2017

-In the 2017 general election, Green candidates stood in 457 seats across the UK, standing down in some seats to enable tactical voting.
+In the 2017 general election, Green candidates stood in 457 seats across the UK, standing down in some seats to improve the chances of another progressive candidate.